vivlim/vimfiles/readme.md

-shitty readme for my vimconfig
+outdated readme for my vimconfig
 ==============================
+this needs to be updated for my recent neovim config, but isn't yet. sorry, future me!

 1. clone this (on linux, clone to .vim instead of vimfiles)
 2. git submodule init